 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

-After an initial introduction to practical stained glass craft skills, you will quickly learn to apply what you have learnt to the context of conservation, making regular use of the specialist Nicolas Barker conservation studio in the King's Manor.
+After an initial introduction to practical stained glass craft skills, you will quickly learn to apply what you have learned to the context of conservation, making regular use of the specialist Nicolas Barker conservation studio in the King's Manor.
 You'll develop your experience and knowledge of the field through study in seminar groups and lectures.
 You'll have seven to nine hours per week of lectures, seminars and one-to-one meetings with your lecturer/supervisor.
 You'll be encouraged to spend time in the workshop to practise your skills and use self-directed learning.
 The amount of study time per week will depend on the modules taken each term, and this will also vary slightly throughout the course.

 We offer an extensive programme of research seminars and events which are an invaluable way to engage with different aspects of your subject, along with discussing module themes with your peers, and the staff weekly office hours.